-IANA Transition Coordination Group
+IANA Stewardship Transition Coordination Group

 Requested Information for Community Proposals

 V 0.5

 18 July 2014

 The IANA Stewardship Transition Coordination Group (ICG) is issuing this Request for Proposals (RFP) from identified customer communities of the IANA, with a target deadline for response by 31 December 2014.
 The request is extended also to all communities of interest, who may provide comments according to this RFP, or in another format.